-Seventy-nine restoration and structural risk reduction projects recommended in the 2012 Coastal Master Plan were considered as part of the projects considered for inclusion in the 2012 plan.
-Using feedback from the FDT and other stakeholders, CPRA identified potentially high performing projects that were evaluated but not included in the 2012 Coastal Master Plan, as well as potentially high performing projects located on critical landscape features determined by USACE as necessary for storm surge protection and comprehensive risk reduction.
-Finally, through the Project Development and Implementation Program, local entities worked with CPRA to develop new alternatives for projects like Upper Barataria Risk Reduction that were not included in the 2012 Coastal Master Plan.
-All of these projects were reconsidered for inclusion in the 2017 plan if they did not overlap or duplicate another 2017 project and are still feasible to implement.
+Seventy-nine restoration and structural risk reduction like Upper Barataria Risk Reduction that were not projects recommended in the 2012 Coastal Master Plan were considered as part of the projects included in the 2012 Coastal Master Plan.
+All of these considered for inclusion in the 2012 plan.
+Using projects were reconsidered for inclusion in the 2017 feedback from the FDT and other stakeholders, plan if they did not overlap or duplicate another CPRA identified potentially high performing projects 2017 project and are still feasible to implement. that were evaluated but not included in the 2012 See Appendix A, Project Definition, to read Coastal Master Plan, as well as potentially high details about CPRA's process for identifying performing projects located on critical landscape potential projects and the attributes needed to features determined by USACE as necessary for evaluate them. storm surge protection and comprehensive risk reduction.
+Finally, through the Project Development and Implementation Program, local entities worked who have generations of expertise to share.

+with CPRA to develop new alternatives for projects